cabforum/smime/SBR.md

    1. Confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in [Section 7.1.4.2.2](#71422-subject-distinguished-name-fields); and
    2. Further verify the Registration Reference matches other information verified in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).

+   **Note 2**: For the following types of entities that do not have an identifier from the  Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes):

+    * For Government Entities, the CA SHALL enter the text "Government Entity".
+    * For International Organization Entities, the CA SHALL enter the text "International Organization Entity".
+An International Organization Entity is founded by a constituent document, e.g., a charter, treaty, convention or similar document, signed by, or on behalf of, a minimum of two Sovereign State governments.

 e. __Certificate Field:__ `subject:givenName` (2.5.4.42) and/or `subject:surname` (2.5.4.4)
    __Contents:__ If present, the `subject:givenName` field and `subject:surname` field SHALL contain a Natural Person Subject’s name as verified under [Section 3.2.4](#324-authentication-of-individual-identity).
 Subjects with a single legal name SHALL provide the name in the `subject:surname` attribute.
 The `subject:givenName` and/or `subject:surname` SHALL NOT be present if the `subject:pseudonym` is present.